In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 While with a classic espresso coffee machine there’s a filter holder, called a portafilter, into which the user has to put ground coffee beans (we call this dosing), this is handled by the brewing unit.
 The machine automatically grinds the coffee for you and then doses the basket, in the brewing unit.

-With traditional espresso coffee machines, the user has to tamp the coffee, lock the portafilter into the group, press the button, and then knock the portafilter into the knock box, as you’d see a barista doing in a coffee shop – all of this is managed via the brewing unit on bean to cup coffee machines, all the user must do is press a button, and empty the internal grinds bin when it’s full.
+With traditional espresso coffee machines, the user has to tamp the coffee, lock the portafilter into the group, press the button, and then knock the portafilter into the knock box, as you’d see a barista doing in a coffee shop – all of this is managed via the brewing unit on bean to cup coffee machines, all the user requires to do is press a button, and empty the internal grinds bin when it’s full.

-Nevertheless, this is only after the user has invested a significant amount of money on tool, and a significant amount of time and effort developing their home barista skills.
+But, this is only after the user has invested a significant amount of money on tool, and a significant amount of time and effort developing their home barista skills.

 For more on traditional espresso coffee machines see: